Directors & Teachers - Fall

 Jeanne (she/her) founded Traveling Players Ensemble to give theatre students a joyful, rigorous, and nurturing artistic community to grow up in.
 She serves as both Producing Artistic and Executive Director, including vision and creative leadership for all educational and artistic activities, organizational direction, and staff management.
 She collaborates with staff on programming and marketing.
 She coordinates with the board on partnership development, finances, budgeting, fundraising, and strategic planning.

 Jeanne continues to teach and direct all year long for Traveling Players, including directing Shakespeare Troupe in the summer.
-In her 35-year teaching career, Jeanne has taught for The Folger Shakespeare Library, Catholic University, University of Maryland-Baltimore County, Loyola University (MD), Chapin School (NYC), and Interlochen Center for the Arts (MI), where she directed the Shakespeare program.
-Jeanne has worked in camping for 36 years, directed two other camps, and is a certified Camp Director (American Camp Association) and Instructor with the American Red Cross.
+In her 36-year teaching career, Jeanne has taught for The Folger Shakespeare Library, Catholic University, University of Maryland-Baltimore County, Loyola University (MD), Chapin School (NYC), and Interlochen Center for the Arts (MI), where she directed the Shakespeare program.
+Jeanne has worked in camping for 37 years, directed two other camps, and is a certified Camp Director (American Camp Association) and Instructor with the American Red Cross.

 Often doubling as choreographer and sound designer, Jeanne has directed over a hundred theatrical productions.
-Recent productions include Romeo and Juliet, Commedia Christmas Carol (her own adaptation), Comedy of Errors, Hecuba (Kenneth McLeish’s translation of Euripides), Taming of the ShrewAntigone by Jean Anouilh (based on Sophocles), Dust by Sarah Daniels, and Cymbeline.
+Recent productions include Hamlet, Romeo and JulietCommedia Christmas Carol (her own adaptation), Comedy of ErrorsHecuba (Kenneth McLeish’s translation of Euripides), Taming of the ShrewAntigone by Jean Anouilh (based on Sophocles), Dust by Sarah Daniels, and Cymbeline.

 An expert in mask, Commedia dell'Arte, and physical training for actors, Jeanne has presented workshops at the National Conference of the American Alliance for Theater & Education (AATE).
 She holds an MA in Theater from the University of Wisconsin-Madison and an MFA in Directing from Catholic University.

-She served as a judge for Theatre Washington’s Helen Hayes Awards as well as the English Speaking Union’s Shakespeare competition.
+She served as a judge for Theatre Washington’s Helen Hayes Awards as well as the English-Speaking Union’s Shakespeare competition.
 She served as a panelist for Virginia’s Commission for the Arts and Maryland’s Council for the Arts & Humanities.
 Her lesson plans are published in The American Girls Collection, a Teacher’s Guide.
-She was selected as one of ArtsFairfax’s three 2015 Middle School Artists-in-Residence, she also received ArtsFairfax’s 2016 Strauss Artist Award for her distinctive fusing of physical and classical theatre.
+She was selected as one of ArtsFairfax’s three 2015 Middle School Artists-in-Residence, and she also received ArtsFairfax’s 2016 Strauss Artist Award for her distinctive fusing of physical and classical theatre.

 Isaiah Brown, BA